AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/lc-other-insert-options.md

     You can configure correct answers and other required fields through the **Content properties** panel.
 For more details, view [Question types](./quiz-insert-questions.md).
 You can add various question types using the knowledge check options as shown below.

+    Additionally, you can enable the **Require knowledge check to proceed** option to ensure learners attempt a designated knowledge check before advancing to subsequent course content.
+This capability helps reinforce key learning objectives by preventing learners from skipping critical assessment checkpoints.
+The feature is supported when **Learners must progress through content in a sequential order** setting is enabled while configuring the SCORM preset output, ensuring the course progression follows the intended learning path.

     ![](assets/knowledge-check-content-properties.png){width="650"}

 - **Input field:** Adds a text input field along with a button to your content.
 You can use this combination to capture user input and trigger specific actions.
 A play button is added to the content as shown below.